asyncapi/website/pages/blog/governance-motivation.md

 We hate to have too many meetings.
 Meetings suck out your blood.
 Meetings = schedule and schedule = leash.

 Zero meetings?
 No, we will have something on the schedule, but it will not be mandatory.
 We will not make decisions during the meetings, so you do not have to rush to be there.
-You just need to watch the recording to learn if there is something relevant for you, if there is a topic that needs voting.
-Decisions making should be asynchronous, and people should have time to make a wise decision.
+You just need to watch the recording to learn if there is something relevant for you if there is a topic that needs voting.
+Decision-making should be asynchronous, and people should have time to make wise decisions.

-The Async decision-making process also assures that the number of voters can scale up easily, and we should be able to handle as many committers in the group as we have.
+The async decision-making process also assures that the number of voters can scale up easily, and we should be able to handle as many committers in the group as we have.
 We can automate many things here.

 ### Wishful thinking